 Though both roles can be played in clandestine manner, facilitation and direction should normally be explicit, consensual and rule governed.
 Those directed or facilitated must be clear and consentient as to the conduct of the task in hand.
 Both roles also demand humility: since the actual work is done by others, the director or facilitator can take no credit for their efforts, only satisfaction.

-In this video, one of the main characters is directing, the other facilitating.
+In the video below, one of the main characters is directing, the other facilitating.
 Which is which?